Make this easy lo mein at home with low carb noodles in just 15 minutes! It’s better than takeout and totally customizable!

 The best low carb pasta

-There are a good handful of keto friendly pastas on the market to bring noodle heaven to your plate.
-My favorite low carb noodles are shirataki noodles made from konjac and hearts of palm pasta.
-These carb free pasta options are all plant based noodles that make great Chinese noodle recipes, easy stir fries and are perfect to serve with any sauce.
+For a good low carb and keto friendly pasta, my favorite low carb noodles are shirataki noodles from Miracle Noodle.
+I also love the Healthy Noodle brand.
+Both are made from konjac, are carb free pasta options and have a great texture.
+I'm also a fan of hearts of palm pasta which are only 2g net carbs per serving.
+These pasta options are all plant based noodles that make great Chinese noodle recipes, easy stir fries and are perfect to serve with any sauce.

 You can also use spiralized zucchini, rice noodles or other wheat-free noodles if you like.

 Only have spaghetti, fettuccini or ramen noodles?
 Toss ’em in!
 The rules for this dish are pretty flexible.
-No judgement!
 You can use any type of noodle your heart desires.

 Yes, yes, you bet!
 While shirataki noodles aren't AIP compliant, hearts of palm, spiralized veggies and spaghetti squash are.
 Instead of using soy sauce or tamari, coconut aminos and fish sauce add plenty of flavor on their own.
 Since sesame oil is not AIP friendly, coconut oil would add a wonderful, complementary flavor.
 For more umami flavor, adding some seaweed would be deeeelicious.